garemoko/TinRepo/README.md

   <tr>
     <td>The actor set an extension to deprecated status.
 When used on an extension which
     has not been registered, this action also registers the extension.
-When used on an extension which already has registered status, this action has no effect.</td>
+When used on an extension which already has deprecated status, this action has no effect.</td>
     <td>Moderators only</td>
     <td>An activity with any of the activity types defined in this profile.</td>
   </tr>